 Included in the subsidized fee are simple downloadable accounting spreadsheets and access to follow-up individual advice through David Thomas Media.
 The course will be taught in straightforward language - no business-speak!

-- The financial regulatory system - what you need to know as a freelance
+The financial regulatory system - what you need to know as a freelancer

 Have a greater understanding of the importance of business planning and cash flow forecasting, as well as issues surrounding tax and national insurance.